Coulomb gluons will generally destroy coherence: Introduction

 Following the discovery of non-global logarithms by Dasgupta \& Salam \cite{non_global_logs}, it became clear that the OS analysis was incomplete because it did not account for the Sudakov suppression associated with partons originally radiated into the out-of-gap region.
 Including this physics makes the problem considerably more complicated/interesting.
 Notwithstanding the role of this non-global radiation, our focus here is on the collinear evolution of the incoming partons and for that we will continue to neglect the non-global corrections.
 We do so for pedagogical reasons, fully aware that non-global corrections are important.
 That said, let us return to Eq.~\eqref{eq:OS1} and notice that it is still not quite right.

-To see what is wrong, let us consider only the order $\alpha_s$ correction to the collinear evolution of the parton densities above the veto scale $Q_0$ \cite{Forshaw:2006fk,Forshaw:2019ver}.
+To see what is wrong, let us consider only the order $\alpha_s$ correction to the collinear evolution of the parton densities above the veto scale $Q_0$ \cite{Forshaw:2006fk,Forshaw:2008cq,Forshaw:2019ver}.
 For simplicity, we only consider quark evolution from hadron $A$.
-The result is
+The result is\footnote{This is the first term in the `out-of-gap' expansion introduced in \cite{Forshaw:2006fk,Forshaw:2008cq}.}

 Here $\v{T}_a^2 = C_F$ since we are supposing that parton $a$ is a quark and we are following convention in writing

 In the case of no jet veto we have the familiar result for the dijet cross-section including the evolution of the parton distribution functions in terms of the plus prescription \cite{DOKSHITZER1980269,Gribov:1972ri,APSplitting,Dokshitzer:1991wu}: